jarppiko/ansible-role-exim4/README.md

 The role is preconfigured to support spamassassin scanning of incoming mail.
 Some builds of Exim may not include 'spamd' support, or you may not want this, so there is a flag to disable it.

-The
+Dovecot support is present in the sense that there is support to send mail to an LMTP port, which dovecot (and cyrus-imapd) like.
+Local mail files are also supported (set exim_deliver_localuser true).
+For Dovecot, sending mail via LMTP creates the user mailbox, there is no need to explicitly define it.
+For Cyrus, you do have to explicitly create a new user mailbox, and that is not done in this role.

+There is also support built in for Mailman, both the older MM2 and newer MM3, when the list directory tree is visible to Exim (it is used to check which list domains exist).
+Configuration of Mailman itself is not part of this role.

+Spamassassin can also be enabled simply, but again configuration of SA itself is not included.

 ## Role Variables

 Some of the main variables are listed below.
-See `defaults/main.yml` for the complete list:
+See `defaults/main.yml` for the complete list and further documentation.

 ### Smarthost mode